DialogBERT: Discourse-Aware Response Generation via Learning to Recover and Rank Utterances: Experimental Setup

 \subsection{Evaluation Metrics}

 Following~\cite{adiwardana2020meena}, we use perplexity to measure the performance of response generation.
 Studies \citep{adiwardana2020meena} show that this widely-used metric correlates with human judgment scores significantly.
 We further adopt two commonly used metrics in related works including BLEU~\citep{papineni2002bleu} and NIST~\citep{doddington2002nist}.
-BLEU\footnote{\url{https://www.nltk.org/_modules/nltk/translate/bleu_score.html}} measures how many n-grams in a generated response overlap with those of the reference.
+BLEU\footnote{https://www.nltk.org/\_modules/nltk/translate/bleu\_score.html} measures how many n-grams in a generated response overlap with those of the reference.
 We calculate BLEU-4 scores in our experiments.
-NIST~\citep{doddington2002nist} is a variant of BLEU that penalizes uninformative n-grams by assigning weights to n-grams according to their information gain\footnote{\url{https://www.nltk.org/_modules/nltk/translate/nist_score.html}}.
+NIST~\citep{doddington2002nist} is a variant of BLEU that penalizes uninformative n-grams by assigning weights to n-grams according to their information gain\footnote{https://www.nltk.org/\_modules/nltk/translate/nist\_score.html}.